|Delicious from-scratch Bran Muffins with Apple and Walnuts, and less sugar!|

 When I saw a recipe for made-from scratch pear bran muffins (with no bran cereal) in the The South Beach Diet Quick and Easy Cookbook it turned into one of those baking experiences where I have to make the recipe several times before I'm happy with it.
 Right away I switched pears for apples (because I never have pears in the house, but almost always have apples.)
 I made these three times, with quite a few changes from the inspiring recipe, but I thought the final version was just right.
 These muffins are just slightly sweet, and to my taste they're much better than all those bran muffin recipes that use bran cereal as one of the main ingredients.

-I used a mixture of Splenda and brown sugar in this recipe, which I've found gives better flavor than just Splenda alone.
-(Edit: Nowdays I would probably use Stevia in the Raw Granulated in place of the Splenda.)
-Of course if you want to use all Splenda (or even all brown sugar if you don't care about the whole low-sugar thing) please adapt to what works for you.
+I used a mixture of sweetener and a little brown sugar in this recipe, which I've found gives better flavor than just sweetener alone.
+Of course if you want to use all sweetener (or even all brown sugar if you don't care about the whole low-sugar thing) please adapt to what works for you.
 I also used a mix of whole wheat pastry flour and almond meal in my muffins, but if you don't want to buy those I'm guessing white whole wheat flour would probably work.
 (If people try variations of the recipe that are a success, I'd love to hear about it in the comments.)

-In a medium-sized bowl, mix together the whole wheat pastry flour, almond meal, wheat bran, Splenda, brown sugar, ground cinnamon, baking powder, and salt.
+In a medium-sized bowl, mix together the whole wheat pastry flour, almond meal, wheat bran, sweetener of your choice, brown sugar, ground cinnamon, baking powder, and salt.

 You'll enjoy the muffins more if you take an extra minute or two and make sure the apple is very finely diced before you add it to the liquids.
 I used an apple corer, then peeled off the skin and diced up the apple pieces.